-1. There are two main types, and they already exist in our bodies.
+1. There are two main types of steroids, and they already exist in our bodies.

 Steroids are essentially hormones—like the ones we have in our bodies to help us develop and function normally.
 What differentiates them are chemicals we use to boost their performance.

 2. Anabolic-androgenic steroids were first synthesized in the 1930s, according to the anabolic steroid stats.

 (National Institute on Drug Abuse, Steroid Cycles)